-The sampling intensity may vary depending on the agricultural practices, grains collection and distribution system and national plant protection organization requirements:
+The sampling frequency may vary depending on the agricultural practices, grains collection and distribution system and national plant protection organization requirements:

-- From areas which are geographically separate from infested areas and where Karnal bunt has not previously been detected, sampling will be done according to the requirements of each NPPO per growing season for a minimum 3 consecutive years or for up to 6 years if areas are surveyed on alternating years. - From areas where Karnal bunt had been present, sampling will be done according to the requirements of each NPPO per year growing season, for a minimum of 5 consecutive years where a host crop has been grown.
-Alternatively, infested fields that do not produce a host crop that can be sampled and tested may undergo a form of tillage at least once during the production year in order for this year to be included towards the 5 year requirement. - From a buffer zone, if one has been established, sampling will be done each growing season according to the requirements of each NPPO.
+- From areas which are geographically separate from affected areas and where Karnal bunt has not previously been detected, sampling will be done according to the requirements of each NPPO per growing season for a minimum 3 consecutive years or for up to 6 years if areas are surveyed on alternating years. - From areas where Karnal bunt had been present, sampling will be done according to the requirements of each NPPO per year growing season, for 5 years (the years need not be consecutive) where a host crop has been grown.
+Alternatively, affected fields that do not produce a host crop that can be sampled and tested may undergo a form of tillage at least once during the production year in order for this year to be included towards the 5 year requirement.